jonnor/datascience-master/dat390/report.md

 `TODO ref`

-In this case the network needs learn also learn something resembling the time-frequency decomposition normally performed by the spectrogram, which increases the requirements on computation time and .
+In this case the network needs learn also learn something resembling the time-frequency decomposition normally performed by the spectrogram, which increases the training time and amount of training data needed.

 It also brings the models further away from how image classification, making it harder to utilize the ever-expanding amount of experience from machine learning on images.

-Can be used in fusion. `REF DCASE2018 submission`
+Can be used in fusion with spectrogram model. `REF DCASE2018 submission`

 ## Other feature representations
 A large amount of alternative feature representations have been proposed.